mcraiha/DataGenSharp/README.md

 [![Build Status](https://travis-ci.com/mcraiha/DataGenSharp.svg?branch=master)](https://travis-ci.com/mcraiha/DataGenSharp)

 ## Why
-Because there are situations where I have to generate data for testing, so it is better to have tool for that.
+Because there are situations where I have to generate data for testing, so it is better to have a tool for that.

 ## Released version
 Current [nuget release](https://www.nuget.org/packages/LibDataGenSharp/) is 0.9